"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 Annoyed, Lydia went inside to find the phone.
 Her daughter had a habit of tossing her stuff anywhere on the way to bed, and that morning she found the girl’s bag scrunched on top of the microwave.
 She was rummaging through it when Athina came into the room.

 The girl’s green eyes filled with disappointment.
 “That’s an invasion of privacy.”

 “It’s an invasion of your father’s sleep is what it is.”
-Lydia handed the phone to her.
+Lydia handed her daughter the phone.
 “You better turn it off before he kills you because I’m too tired to clean up the blood.”